Thursday, August 22, 2019

 At the end of the bay, next to where Hyren sat, a large door swung open.
 Bright daylight and hot, dry, sandy air peeled into the regulated atmosphere of the ship.
 Hyren squinted against the light for a moment before his visor automatically darkened to ease his seeing.

-The commander stood up and sent the neural signal through his helmet for his troops to do the same.
+The commander stood up, sending a neural signal that commanded his troops to do the same.
 Gripping a handhold on the inside hull, Hyren planted his two-toed feet on the floor and watched as other ships circled and dove toward a walled city of alabaster spires and gleaming golden domes.
 The battle going on below had been instigated by the ground division a few days previous, leaving Sakhmet already smoking.
-Undoubtedly, the beleaguered inhabitants would point up at the black fleet and wonder what it was, not comprehending that it would be their doom.
+He could imagine the beleaguered inhabitants pointing up at his black fleet in confusion, not comprehending that it would be their doom, and it made him smirk in amusement.

 The city wall provided an ineffectual defence against an attack from the sky, and the carriers swooped low over the ancient stone to land.
 The commander counted the remaining seconds in his head, then— “All troops, move out!”
 Hyren roared, leaping from the bay.
 His weight impacted the parched ground and kicked up clouds of dust.